nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 5. The sender's state changes to ECN_CWR_SENT when it sends a packet with CWR bit set.
-It remains in this state until an ACK with valid ECE is received (i.e., ECE is received for a packet that belongs to a new window), following which, it's state changes to ECN_ECE_RCVD.
+It remains in this state until an ACK with valid ECE is received (i.e., ECE is received for a packet that belongs to a new window), following which, its state changes to ECN_ECE_RCVD.

 RFC 3168 compliance
 ^^^^^^^^^^^^^^^^^^^